 If you love chocolate chips, I have some of the best Gluten Free Cookies with Chocolate Chips recipes to try.
 Gluten free chocolate chip cookies are one of the most popular cookie flavors to make.
-My recipes are easy to make in just minutes and I share all of my best cookie baking tips!
+My recipes are easy to make in just minutes, and I share my best cookie-baking tips!

 If you are looking for the perfect gluten free chocolate chip cookies, I have pulled together all of my best gluten free chocolate chip cookie recipes in one place so you can find them all easily.

 I have traditional gluten free chocolate chip cookies and lots of fun variations of chocolate chip cookies for you to bake.

 If you love cookies as much as I do, check out my delicious gluten free cookie recipes!

 Can You Make These Cookies Dairy-Free?

 Yes, you can use dairy-free or vegan butter to make any of these cookie recipes dairy-free!
 Be sure to use a dairy-free chocolate chip like Enjoy Life if you are dairy-free.